MI-DPLA/combine-docker/README.md

 ### Port collision error: `port is already allocated`

 By default, nearly all relevant ports are exposed from the containers that conspire to run Combine, but these can turned off selectively (or changed) if you have services running on your host that conflict.
-Look for the `ports` section for each service in the `docker-compose.yml` file you're running.
+Look for the `ports` section for each service in the `docker-compose.yml` to enable or disable them.

+### Other issues?

+Please don't hesitate to [submit an issue](https://github.com/WSULib/combine-docker/issues)!

 ## Development